 Over the course of 30 years, there were dozens of Philadelphia listings.
 Some businesses advertised every year; others for one or multiple years.
 Drawing on archival materials and oral histories, we contextualize the social history of jazz.
 Green Book sites were sites of sanctuary.
 They were also sites of resistance.

-All That Philly Jazz Walking Tour: Green Book Edition visits safe spaces in Center City and South Philly.
+All That Philly Jazz Walking Tour: Green Book Edition visits sites in Center City and South Philly.

-The tour begins at the Bellevue-Stratford Hotel (now The Bellevue Philadelphia) and ends at the repurposed Attucks Hotel.
-Parenthetically, the architectural drawings for the Attucks Hotel are included in the Magaziner Collection of the Athenaeum of Philadelphia.
+The walking tour begins at the Bellevue-Stratford Hotel (now The Bellevue Philadelphia) and ends at the repurposed Attucks Hotel (distance: 0.7 miles).

-- National historic landmark where John Coltrane first heard Charlie Parker and Dizzy Gillespie;
+- National Historic Landmark where John Coltrane and Benny Golson first heard Charlie Parker;

 - Supper club that was a hangout for the producers and musicians who created “The Sound of Philadelphia”;